SorrentinoPablo/SorrentinoPablo/README.md

 <img src="https://img.shields.io/badge/C%C3%93DIGO-cfaae0?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-<p> Low-level programming project aimed at integrating an <strong>Analog-to-Digital Converter</strong> (ADC) with an FPGA.
-This involved intricate <strong>programming at the hardware level</strong> to reduce the <strong>energy consumption</strong> and integration between the FPGA and the sensor, ensuring accurate data acquisition and processing. </p>
+<p> Verilog project aimed at integrating an <strong>Analog-to-Digital Converter</strong> (ADC) with an Xilinx FPGA.
+This involved intricate <strong>programming at the hardware level</strong> to reduce the <strong>energy consumption</strong> and integration between the FPGA and a potentiometer, ensuring accurate data acquisition and processing. </p>
 </div>

 </td>